MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-private-endpoint-create.md

 ### Verify the private endpoint creation

-Once the creation of the private endpoint is complete, you'll be able to access it in the Azure Portal.
+Once the creation of the private endpoint is complete, you'll be able to access it in the Azure portal.

 :::image type="content" source="media/security-network-private-endpoint/pe-create-6.png" alt-text="Private Endpoint creation result.":::